twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt08-04-to-nibbana-without-new-kammas%zh.rst

 New kamma: Bodily, verbal and mind actions (kāya, vacī, and mana kammas).
 Base on the six senses doors and six senses objects and we create these actions all the times.
 All living beings create new kammas with the old kammas every moment.
 During sleep we are alive with the old kammas of bhavaṅga cittas.

 The cessation of kammas: Nibbāna is never realized without the ending of new kammas.
 They will continuously give the results on and on without end.
 Without the cessation of new kammas and Nibbāna can’t arise.
-The way to the ending of kāmas: The Noble Eightfold Path. ]
+The way to the ending of kamma: The Noble Eightfold Path. ]

 The Buddha taught about the four things on kamma.
 These were old and new kammas, the cessation of kamma and the way to the cessation of kamma.